 • Samuel Serrano accompanied by Paco León on guitar.

 • Antonia Contreras (winner of La Lámpara Minera in 2016) with Juan Ramón Caro on guitar.

 • Antonio El Pipa and his dance group.

 Flamenco fashion show

 See the latest trends in flamenco outfits at what promises to be a very colourful and lively catwalk.
-Sunday 30 June on Calle Alcazabilla.
-Time to be confirmed.
+Thursday 27 June on Calle Alcazabilla at 9.30pm.

 Flamenco while you dine